Crossdeck Docs

 Entitlements & gating

-Entitlements are the binary "what this user is allowed to do" facts your app reads to gate paid features.
-The SDK maintains a local cache so isEntitled("pro") answers in microseconds — safe inside a React render or any hot path.
+Entitlements are the named "what this user is allowed to do" facts your app reads to gate paid features — pro, team, ai_addon, whatever your catalog defines.
+A customer holds a set of them.
+The SDK maintains a durable local cache so isEntitled("pro") answers in microseconds — safe inside a React render or any hot path.

 Crossdeck.getEntitlements()

 Async.
-Fetches the current customer's active entitlements from the server and warms the local cache.
+Fetches the current customer's active entitlements from the server, replaces the local cache, and persists it to device storage.
 Call once after identify() resolves; subsequent isEntitled() / useEntitlement() reads are sync cache hits.
+A failed fetch never clears the cache — only a successful fetch replaces it.

 const entitlements = await Crossdeck.getEntitlements();